Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/PeopleApi.md

 Get favorite sites

-Get a person&#39;s favorite sites.
+Get a person's favorite sites.

 **Note: This method is deprecated and will be removed in the future**.
 Use &#x60;/people/{personId}/favorites&#x60; instead.